AY2526S1-CS2103T-W12-1/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# Maplet User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Maplet caters to individuals that are **planning to go overseas** or are **frequent travellers**.
+Maplet is a **desktop app for managing places you want to visit**, optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Maplet can get your trip planning tasks done faster than traditional GUI apps.
 <!-- * Table of Contents -->
 <page-nav-print />